tkareine/jekyll-minibundle/Readme.md

 [Jekyll](https://github.com/mojombo/jekyll)'s site generation
 directory.

-In addition to the plugin, you need your asset bundling tool of choice only.
+In addition to the plugin itself, you only need your asset bundling tool of choice.
 The plugin needs no other configuration than setting an environment variable.
+There are no gem dependencies.

 Tested with Ruby MRI 1.9.3.
 Ruby 1.8 is *not* supported.